31 March 2026

 Good songs are not enough.
 Party playlists need shape, pacing, and control.

-To order a playlist for a party, start lower energy, build gradually, control your peak, and avoid sharp transitions between songs.
+To order a playlist for a party, start lower energy, build gradually, control your peak, and avoid sharp transitions.

-Two songs can have the same BPM and feel completely different.
+Two songs can have similar stats and still feel completely different.

 Transitions carry the moment